Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Used as a Fuel Gas

-LPG – propane gas is used as a fuel because of its portability and high energy density.
+LPG – propane gas is used as a fuel because of its portability, in propane tanks, and high energy density.

-In addition, it only requires modest pressure for liquefication keeping vessel weight down.
+In addition, propane gas only requires modest pressure for liquefication keeping the propane tank weight down.

 It is also called LPG, LPG Gas, LP Gas, BBQ Gas or Autogas.